 Yes, if you look after it how it should be looked after.

 Being from Saudi Arabia, this chameleon needs relatively high temperatures.
 It is also advisable to give it an arboreal vivarium, as they spend most if not all their time in trees and vegetation.
-The minimum cage requirements for a single adult are 3' H x 2' D x 2' L. The best way to provide heat is with a ceramic or incandescent light bulb, of course on a thermostat.
+The minimum cage requirements for a single adult are 4' H x 2' D x 2' L. The best way to provide heat is with an incandescent basking light bulb, of course on a thermostat.
 The temperatures you should be aiming for are 95° F - 105° F at the basking point, with the cool side being at most 15° F cooler.
 At nighttime these temperatures can be dropped by 10-15° F. UV lighting is essential with these lizards.
 A 5.0 or 8.0 % UV bulb is required on for 12-14 hours a day in the summer and 8-10 hours a day in the winter.